 Students are recommended for graduation under the rules and regulations in the official catalog at the time the student entered or was readmitted to the Institution whichever date is later.
 A student may apply for graduation at the time he has completed 90 percent of the courses required.
-The student should meet the minimum grade point average and other requirements as indicated in the Graduation Requirements Table for Undergraduate Programs.
+The student should meet the minimum grade point average and other requirements as indicated in the Graduation Requirements Tables upon completing the total number of required credits for requesting graduation.
 Additionally, the student must have satisfied all outstanding debt with the institution in order to graduate.